luigifvr/ljubljana_ml4physics_25/README.md

 Their prediction from first principles is very well-understood and, moreover, the regressed observable $A$ has no intrinsic noise.
 This means we can add our own noise to the regression problem and test the faithfullness of the learned uncertainties.

+## Notes
+Some notes on the content of the two theory lectures are now available in `notes`.
+The document is in continuous development.
+Feel free to [contact](https://cp3.irmp.ucl.ac.be/public/member/808) me for error reports and clarity improvements.